Build a Portfolio Instead of a Resume: Why Showing Your Work Wins

 Learning projects.
 Tutorial outcomes, course projects, certifications with projects attached.

 Most people have more than they realize.
 The first step is inventorying what already exists.
+When I helped my first team member build a portfolio, we found 15 solid pieces from work he’d already completed.
+He was shocked.

 Get Permission